Adelmu21/TravelExperts/README.md

 * [Setup](#setup)

 ## General Information
-- Travel Website intented to allow users to view and add packages (a user would be the customer)
+- Travel Website intended to allow users to view and add packages (a user would be the customer)
 - Intended to create a user experience to provide a platform that displays a product
-- Made as a final project for my class

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->